 Huobi Begins Migrating Spot Trading Services to Regulated Entity in Gibraltar, Reflecting Global Commitment to Compliant Growth

-This move has major implications for Huobi Group's spot trading business and its clients.
-With the migration of the spot trading business, Huobi Group will be able to offer spot trading services through Huobi Gibraltar, a centralized digital asset exchange regulated by the GFSC.
-This will be attractive for Huobi Group's institutional clients, many of whom require strict compliance with regulatory requirements, and retail clients who are interested in spot trading and are willing to trade in compliance with our policies and rules.
-Previously, Huobi Gibraltar's business had been limited to digital asset brokerage services targeting institutional users and high net worth individual users, and OTC retail services.

-"This marks a key milestone in Huobi's global expansion efforts.
-The global cryptocurrency industry is moving towards compliant growth and we recognize the need to align our business with this trend," said Huobi Group co-founder Du Jun.
-"Gibraltar, as a highly experienced, sophisticated, and globally recognized international financial services center, fits our needs well."
+GIBRALTAR, Nov.
+8, 2021 /PRNewswire/ -- Huobi Group announced that the migration of Huobi Global's spot trading business to its regulated Gibraltar platform will occur in a staged process with the support and approval of HM Government of Gibraltar's Ministry for Digital and Financial Services, having been given the green light by the Gibraltar Financial Services Commission ("GFSC") to commence this process.

+Huobi Technology (Gibraltar) Co.
+Ltd, is already a fully licensed and regulated DLT service provider in Gibraltar ("Huobi Gibraltar").
+The Gibraltar Government has aimed to provide the highest possible standards for regulated Virtual Asset Exchanges and has welcomed the migration of Huobi Global's spot exchange to its regulated platform in Gibraltar.

-Gibraltar was the first jurisdiction to have introduced a purpose-built distributed ledger technology (DLT) regulatory framework in 2018.
-This scheme, based on nine principles, was designed to provide a flexible approach for the cryptocurrency industry, reaching a balance between regulation and innovation.
-Huobi Gibraltar's DLT license was among the first batch of licenses granted by Gibraltar through this framework.
+Gibraltar was the first jurisdiction to have introduced a purpose-built DLT legal and regulatory framework which commenced on the 1st January 2018.
+Later that year, in 2018, Huobi Gibraltar's DLT license was among the first batch of licenses granted by Gibraltar through this framework.
+With this license, Huobi Gibraltar has the authority to store and transmit digital assets on behalf of clients, providing a regulated, centralized exchange that can act as an alternative to OTC services.

-Huobi has been working towards compliant growth since 2017.
-As of today, Huobi Group has obtained the following:

 About Huobi Group